the3deer/android-3D-model-viewer/README.md

 =========

 (f) fixed, (i) improved, (n) new feature

+- 1.3.1 (17/04/2017)
+  - (n) #17: Added support for STL files
+  - (n) #17: Asynchronous building of model so the build rendering is previewed
+  - (f) #17: Added Toasts to buttons to show current state

 - 1.2.10 (16/04/2017)
   - (f) #16: Immersive mode is now configurable in the ModelActivity Intent: b.putString("immersiveMode", "false");